Letter to Students Interested in Symphony

 About the Symphony

 The Symphony is a full orchestra of 80-90 members that performs music from the Baroque through Contemporary eras in major concerts each quarter.
-The majority of Symphony members are not music majors, and simply want to make orchestral music a part of their life at Cal Poly, find balance with their studies, and make great friends.
+The majority of Symphony members are not music majors; they simply want to make orchestral music a part of their life at Cal Poly and find balance with their studies in a welcoming, fun environment.

-Our repertoire includes everything from blockbuster orchestral works to music from the movies or video games, and we collaborate regularly with guest soloists and other university ensembles.
+Our repertoire includes everything from blockbuster orchestral works to music from the movies or video games, and we collaborate regularly with guest soloists, visual/media artists, and other university ensembles.

 The Symphony frequently embarks on tours within the state of California and we tour out-of-state approximately every four years.